worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

     return decorated_function
 ```

 Now that we've added our authorization controls, it's time to give them something to authorize.
-In the next couple of sections, we'll define all of our app's functionality and build its front-end.
+In the next sections, we'll define all of our app's functionality and build its front-end.

 ## Building forms